-Our operations are substantially affected by economic conditions, including inflation, which can impact consumer disposable income levels and spending habits.
-Economic conditions can also be impacted by a variety of factors including epidemics, pandemics and actions taken by governments to manage economic matters, whether through initiatives intended to control wages, unemployment, inflation, taxation and other economic drivers.
+Our operations are substantially affected by economic conditions, including inflationary pressures, which can impact consumer disposable income levels and spending habits.
+Economic conditions can also be impacted by a variety of factors including epidemics, pandemics and actions taken by governments to manage economic matters, whether through initiatives intended to control wages, increase in the Federal minimum wage, unemployment, inflation, taxation and other economic drivers.
 Adverse economic conditions could pressure Avalon's business and operating performance and financial results may suffer.